SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper_Networks_Manager_CIN_Platform.md

 - Perform an export or import by clicking the **Apply** button in the relevant section.

-This driver depends on Correlation rules and Automation scripts for communication with auxiliary drivers such as HP Network Automation and EPM drivers such as Skyline CCAP Platform EPM and Skyline CCAP Platform WM.
-To get the full functionality of this driver, make sure these Correlation rules and Automation scripts are configured and enabled.
+This connector depends on Correlation rules and Automation scripts for communication with auxiliary connectors such as HP Network Automation and EPM connectors such as Skyline CCAP Platform EPM and Skyline CCAP Platform WM.
+To get the full functionality of this connector, make sure these Correlation rules and Automation scripts are configured and enabled.

 ## DataMiner Connectivity Framework

-The **1.0.0.x** driver range of the Juniper Networks Manager CIN Platform protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The **1.0.0.x** connector range of the Juniper Networks Manager CIN Platform protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).